nisanthchunduru/pouch/README.md

-# pouch
+# Pouch
 Pouch is an app for your note taking needs

 ![Screenshot](http://i.imgur.com/G5SRLdf.png)

-Pouch is a hobby project from my college days.
-I wrote Pouch to test my understanding of [Express](http://expressjs.com/) and [Backbone](http://backbonejs.org/).
-Being a hobby project, Pouch is very bare bones.
-You're welcome to browse the codebase and try the app, however I recommend using a real note taking app like [Wunderlist](https://www.wunderlist.com/) etc. for your note taking needs.

-## Installation
+## The story behind Pouch

+I built Pouch in my freshman year when there weren't many note taking apps around.
+I built it to solve my own note taking needs and to test my understanding of [Express](http://expressjs.com/) and [Backbone](http://backbonejs.org/) (These frameworks had just been released then and Single Page Applications were at their nascency).
+I used Pouch to manage my notes, todos and bookmarks in the years that followed.
+It even got me my first job 😉

+## How do I install it?

-Run the following commands in your terminal
+Run the commands below in your terminal

 ```
 mkdir ~/code